minerllabs/basalt_intro_track_2022_competition_submission_template/README.md

 You **don't** need to upload the provided BASALT dataset or pretrained models in the submission, and it will be provided in online submissions at `MINERL_DATA_ROOT` path, should you need it.

-**Please** only keep files needed for the submission; too large submissions may fail randomly.
+**Please** only add files needed for the submission; too large submissions may fail randomly.
 Having large git history is fine.

 ## How to submit!